kenatiod/MUT/Understanding Machine Understanding.md

 { Drawing of Alice talking to Claude }

 ## Chapter C -- Theories and Tests of Intelligence

+**"Mysteries are not necessarily miracles." - Johann Wolfgang von Goethe**

 ### C.1 -- Philosophical Perspectives on the Nature of Understanding